What Does It Mean To Be In A Truck Accident Claim?

-Violations of Arizona traffic laws intended to keep us all safe on the road is not only a crime, but may serve as decisive evidence in a negligence claim against the truck driver and his company.
+Violations of Arizona traffic laws intended to keep us all safe on the road are not only a crime but may serve as decisive evidence in a negligence claim against the truck driver and his company.

-You should expect your attorney to quickly secure the police report, hire investigators and accident reconstructionists, obtain witness statements and any public information about the accident.
+You should expect your attorney to quickly secure the police report, hire investigators and accident reconstructionist, and obtain witness statements and any public information about the truck accident.